Lloyd Cole - Vicar Street

 30TH OCTOBER 2019

-Aiken Promotions proudly presents Lloyd Cole live at Vicar Street, 30th October 2019, tickets €29.00 on sale Friday at 10AM.
+Aiken Promotions proudly presents Lloyd Cole live at Vicar Street, 30th October 2019, tickets €29.00 on sale now.

 Some albums coalesce around a title.
 Lloyd Cole’s new album is one such record.
 Guesswork mirrors the uncertainty of the world as you enter your third act.
 Guesswork is consistent with a record whose protagonists seem reluctant to venture confidently beyond the moment.
 In terms of minutes, it’s his longest, but in terms of songs, it’s shorter than any of his previous eleven solo albums (fourteen if you count those he made with The Commotions).